Young Dancers Training Program

 Exceptional training for today’s world in dance.

 Led by Director Victor Alexander since 2013, and through an experienced and dedicated faculty of dance professionals and international partners, the Ruth Page School of Dance develops well-rounded dance artists through high-quality training.
 The School also embraces diverse cultures as a source of inspiration for creativity and human self-expression in dance, creating lifelong ambassadors for the art of dance.
-By providing the highest level of training and personal development to each student.
-We believe that all students will benefit from the discipline, creative thinking and emotional expressiveness that dance provides.
-Through our Young Dancer’s Training Program, the School also strives to prepare young dancers for the demands of today’s world in dance.
-Providing the highest level of training and expertise, the Ruth Page School of Dance is considered to be one of the country's finest dance education centers.
+By providing the highest level of training and personal development to each student, the School’s philosophy is all students will benefit from the discipline, creative thinking and emotional expressiveness that dance provides.
+Through the Young Dancer’s Training Program, the School also strives to prepare young dancers for the demands of today’s world in dance.

 The School’s curriculum is grounded in a unique functional athleticism coupled with elements of Vaganova, Cecchetti, and RDA techniques.
 Essential to the curriculum and student learning is contemporary, modern, jazz, and other styles of dance as well as other related arts.
 The School believes that anyone can dance if they are disciplined, well trained and open to a variety of concepts.
 Flexibility of ideas is helpful in any profession, but especially crucial in today’s professional dance environment where choreographers often integrate various styles into their work.
 The Ruth Page School of Dance trains students to be ready for the ever changing and exciting world of today’s dance world.